 - We will outfit many classrooms with technology to stream lectures and classroom activities live online so students can engage in discussions and participate in class from any location.

 Courses will fall under four categories to allow for a smoother transition in case we need to pivot to fully online and to allow for higher risk students to comfortably complete courses from off-campus.
+See our updated pandemic attendance policy (for non-law students) for information about those requirements.

 These are courses that were originally scheduled to be online prior to the pandemic or now need to be fully online because the instructor is at a higher risk if exposed to coronavirus.
 An asynchronous course does not have a set meeting time, but you will engage with your instructor and your peers through discussion boards and other interactive assignments.